Restoration Pathway

 What is required is a willingness to engage with humility and to follow through consistently.

-Because restoration unfolds over time, participants are asked to honor the pacing and structure of the process—allowing formation to shape the heart, patterns, and rhythms necessary for lasting change.
-This commitment helps ensure that growth is not only meaningful, but integrated and sustained beyond the pathway.
+Because restoration unfolds over time, this process asks you to honor the pacing and structure—allowing formation to shape the heart, patterns, and rhythms necessary for lasting change.

 The Restored Pathway is a 90-day guided formation experience designed to provide steady, intentional support during a critical season of healing and discernment.